edwardeasling/musicbase/README.md

 # MusicBase

 ### Overview
-MusicBase is a Bandcamp clone, designed to allow musicians to easily share their music with the public.
+MusicBase is a Bandcamp clone, designed to allow artists to easily share their music with the public.
 Artists can create an account, make a profile page, and upload their releases.
 Users can navigate releases randomly, by artist page, or by searching for specific terms.
 When a user opens a release page they can listen to the tracks, read release information, and view artwork.

 The app is live and accessible at https://musicbaseapp.herokuapp.com/

-###### UI example: Page for navigating releases
+#### UI example: Page for navigating releases
 ![](/images/musicbase-1.png)

-###### UI example: Page for an individual release
+#### UI example: Page for an individual release
 ![](/images/musicbase-2.png)

 ### Technologies Used